-Interested in transferring into an HSS major or adding an HSS second major?
+Interested in transferring into an HSS major or adding an HSS second major or minor or concentration?

 Departmental Advising Materials